andrigunn/ICE-GAWS-Processing/README.md

 - Gap-filling of data is based on the IceBox RCM.
 CARRA gap-filling is pending.
 - The data is updated anually and is stored [here](https://data.lv.is/ICE-GAWS-v2/).

+# Overview
 Contact info: Andri Gunnarsson at andrigun@lv.is and Finnur Pálsson at fp@hi.is

 *Please cite the following paper when using ICE-GAWS data.
 More details about the stations and data processing can be found there:*

-Gunnarsson, A., Pálsson, F., Björnsson, H., Guðmundsson, S., & Haraldsson, H. H. (2025).
+*Gunnarsson, A., Pálsson, F., Björnsson, H., Guðmundsson, S., & Haraldsson, H. H. (2025).
 Surface climatology of glaciers in Iceland: Icelandic Glaciers Automatic Weather Station Network (ICE-GAWS).
 Journal of Geophysical Research: Atmospheres.
 [DOI](https://doi.org/10.1029/2024JD043216).

-# Overview

 Since 1994, a network of Automatic Weather Stations has been operated by the [National Power Company in Iceland](http://www.lv.is) and [Institute of Earth Sciencis at the University of Iceland](http://earthice.hi.is/) to monitor mass and energy balance of Icelandic glaciers.
 Generally the stations are deployed during the melting season (May to October) while some deplaoyments extend the full year.